stippi/voice-assistant/README.md

 - [ ] Add a status/error React context, surfacing errors as message strips or similar.
 - [ ] Add speaker separation/partitioning and trim the audio to the speaker who initiated the conversation
 - [ ] Add buttons below messages, like play as speech, or edit for user messages
+  - [x] Delete a single message button
+  - [ ] Edit a single message button
+  - [ ] Play a single message button
+  - [ ] Regenerate the LLM response
 - [ ] Add a "Clear" button to the chat
 - [ ] Implement automatically naming chats via LLM
 - [ ] Structured replies that force the LLM to consider some things with each reply